Bash7573/bash7573/README.md

 ## Hi there 👋

 My name is Justin.
-I'm a UQ undergrad training in computer science and interested in all things Python and GIS.
+I'm a UQ undergraduate studying B. Computer Science and I am interested in all things Python and GIS.

 - 🔭 I’m currently working on a 2D Side Scroller
 - 🌱 I’m currently learning HTML